Some links in this post may be affiliate links

 Asplenium nidus 'Victoria' which bears long, wavy, tongue-shaped fronds.

-Bird's Nest Fern (Asplenium nidus) care indoors is easy when the right growing conditions are provided.
-Asplenium Fern thrives in bright, indirect light, warm and humid conditions and consistently moist, rich, well drained soils coupled with monthly feeding during the growing season.
+Bird's Nest Fern (Asplenium nidus) blossoms in bright indirect light, average warmth of 15-250C, humidity of 60-70% and consistently moist, rich, well drained, all purpose potting soils coupled with monthly feeding during the growing season.

 Asplenium nidus requires regular pruning to keep it neat, reduce pest and disease infestations and create enough room for new growth.
 Young plants need to be repotted annually at the beginning of the growing season but the mature plants are only repotted when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.